 The most popular website in Portugal for real estate opportunities is Idealista.
 It’s also useful to get a feel for what’s available in your target region.

 Working with a real estate agent in Portugal is usually free of charge for the buyer (as it’s the seller who pays them their commission, typically 5%).

 If you decide to go with a less well-known agency, it’s important to check it has a proper license, and that your agent is registered.
 You can check the agent’s registration using the IMPIC website.

 The agency should have a license number from the Portuguese Association of Real Estate Agents (Associacao de Mediadores Imobiliarios).

 You can also look for real estate opportunities directly from the owners.
-Facebook Marketplace can be a good place to start off with.
+Facebook Marketplace is a good place to start.
 You can also post requests on various regional Facebook or WhatsApp groups.